 - Play down any drama from the inevitable trips and falls.
 If you give a quick, reassuring hug and get back to the business at hand, your baby should focus on walking, not crying.

 - Buy soft-soled baby shoes for walking outside.

 Month 11, Week 2 Tips

 - Your baby may become afraid of things that didn't bother her before, like loud noises or pitch-black rooms.
-Offer a night light and don't use the garbage disposal when she's around.
+Offer a night light and reassure her that everything is okay when you use the garbage disposal.

 - You may have heard that a baby's weight triples by her first birthday.
 Don't worry if your baby's weight isn't close; many healthy babies are at the lower end of the spectrum.